 Only periodical backup that saves a consistent system timeline can help.
 Disastrous data loss is a rare (and unfortunate) occurrence.
 System rollbacks to a particular point-in-time due to software defects, human error, or other local conditions are much more frequent.
 Disaster recovery typically isn’t designed to handle such situations – it is simply not enough.
 We will give meaning to the concept of ‘quality data backup’, which is a fundamental condition to disaster recoverability as well as selective point-in-time restoration.
 We will do this by explaining and examining the three factors that determine the quality of backup data: application awareness, granularity, and currency (up-to-datedness).

 The most important property of a quality backup is its application awareness.
 An application-aware backup is sensitive to the momentary consistency and integrity of the data in regards to the applications that produce or consume it.
 Simply taking a crash consistent backup copy, like in the case of AWS taking an AWS EBS volume snapshot, is not enough.
 For a failover DR, the argument holds true as well.
 When the outage occurs, the system may be in an inconsistent state.
-Failing over to a mirror site and bringing back the processes (VM recovery, for example) may end up in a broken, corrupt state.
+Failing over to a mirror site and bringing back the processes (VM recovery, for example) may end up in a broken, corrupt state, if you’re relying on a crash consistent backup.

 1. Granular Data Recovery